titaniumtraveler/base16-nvim.toml/README.md

 $ colorgen-nvim ./base16.toml --single-file --output base16.lua
 ```

+Alternatively you could also use my plugin [`autoscheme.nvim`](https://github.com/titaniumtraveler/autoscheme.nvim) to build and include it as `base16` colorscheme automatically.

 Currently it is not a general base16 theme, but specialised to use atelier-dune, but I can't be bothered to fix that right now.

 - In branch `base16-vim` are the exact values used in [base16-vim].